jeremyklein/tournament-database/README.md

 # This is the database for the tournament project for the Udacity Full Stack Developer Nanodegree
 # To create the database, you must Create the database file.
- 1. To do this with the PSQL type the command CREATE DATABASE tournament
+ 1. Open PSQL and import tournament.sql by using the command \i tournament.sql
- 2. Then within PSQL type \c tournament
- 3. Next  \i tournament.sql
+ 2. Run the tournament_test.py to execute the tests.